EndPointCorp/end-point-blog/2020/11/30/automating-data-entry-with-quickbooks-desktop-sdk.html.md

 ### Communicating with Quickbooks

-Now that you can successfully open a connection and start a session, we'll add some code to send requests to QuickBooks, and write some code to make this process cleaner and more readable.
-We'll again be using the QBSessionManager class from the SDK to accomplish this.
+Now that you can successfully open a connection and start a session, we'll look at some code to send requests to QuickBooks.
+We'll again be using the `QBSessionManager` class from the SDK to accomplish this.
 The key methods to be aware of here are:

 * `IMsgSetRequest QBSessionManager::CreateMsgSetRequest(string, short, short)`
 * `IMsgSetResponse QBSessionManager::DoRequests(IMsgSetRequest)`